 - The controlled application of water to land to supplement that supplied

 - structure extending into a sea, lake or river to protect the shore or bank.

 - a form of co-ownership by two or more persons in equal shares characterized

 - invalidation of a water right application for failure to show proof of

-benefical use, meet a deadline, honor a respond from further information,
+beneficial use, meet a deadline, honor a request for further information,

 comply with conditions set in a State Engineer's Order or for other reasons.

 - irrigation conveyance structure intended to convey water away from the

 main canal or ditch.

 - process by which soluble materials in the soil, such as salts, nutrients,